weihan1/transientangelo/README.md

 ## 🖨️ Dataset
 The datasets can be downloaded here: [Dropbox](https://www.dropbox.com/scl/fo/02hsk2e686mkjwziyofzt/AN9Op5vDidmS6roxN3Ho5mE?dl=0&rlkey=op6qgnbrde2jcjzp2g2hw803a)
-The tree structure should look something like the following:
+The datasets tree structure should look something like the following:
 ```bash
 load
 ├── captured_data